jfasch/jfasch-home/about/site/work-in-progress/2022-04-13/screenplay.rst

 ..............

 * Not overwrite existing files
-* Refuse to read from file when inmem already has data
+* Refuse to read from file when inmem already has data (but see :ref:`pass-store-in-ctor`)
 * Properly defined exceptions (can start with flat unrelated exception types, and then be unified under a common exception type)